 The Beach (both Pacific and Caribbean)

 If you’re visiting the beach, still pack summer clothes such as swimsuits, flip flops, tank tops, and shorts since it stays in the 90’s and high 80’s.
 It doesn’t get cold at night but it won’t hurt to throw in a pair of long pants or a light jacket as it does cool down when it rains.
-I still wear my normal dry season clothes everyday for my rain jacket if it’s raining.
+I still wear my normal dry season clothes everyday (shorts and tank tops) in the rainy season.

 The Mountains and Cloud/Rain Forest